hey-mike/Notes/Machine-Learning/intro.md

 # Introduction

+## Rule-based system VS Machine learning

+1. The logic required to make a decision is specific to a single domain and task.
+Changing the task even slightly might require a rewrite of the whole system.
+1. Designing rules requires a deep understanding of how a decision should be made by a human expert.

 Machine learning summarized in four categories.

 - Predictive learning: comprises two kinds of tasks where we aim to either predict a continuous valued phenomenon (like the future location of a celestial body), or distinguish between distinct kings of things (like different faces in an image)